Freedy-FR/CI-P1-Antiquity-Decor/README.md

 ## Acknowledgements

-- My Wife Marcielly Nanci for the support and ideias and motivation.
+- My Wife Marcielly Nanci for the support, ideias and motivation.
 - My Mentor Victor Miclovich for the guidance, patience and motivation.
-- To Code Institute support and attention.
+- To Code Institute for the support and attention.